cross-codes/X-API/notes/notes.md

 front-end for another rewrite or upgrade of the API

-- (ii) During development, hosting the http-server and the back-end locally (on `localhost:XXXX`) will lead to Cross-origin resource sharing (CORS) blocks.
-We can develop the front-end locally by making it interact with the service that is locally hosted.
+- (ii) During development, hosting the http-server and the back-end (on `localhost:XXXX`) will lead to Cross-origin resource sharing (CORS) blocks.
+We can develop the front-end locally by making it interact with the service that already hosted.

 This API was hosted on [Render](https://x-api-3g2k.onrender.com)